RSU and Rīga 1st Hospital hackathon generates ideas for hospital service development

 The ideas for the development of the hospital were created by 8 teams, consisting of students from different Latvian universities, healthcare professionals, entrepreneurs, innovators and representatives of other sectors.
 Teams had the opportunity to consult with 8 mentors who gave advice and helped them develop their ideas during the event.
 Elīna Lidere, LMT Innovation Ecosystem Manager, shared her inspirational story about digital twins and the role of technology in future medicine, while Luīze Madara Ziediņa, Project Manager at RSU Business Incubator B-Space, provided pitch training, helping the teams prepare for presenting their ideas to the jury.

 Ideas developed during the hackathon were in their early stages and evaluated on a number of criteria, such as uniqueness, innovation, topicality and potential for medical technology development.
-The ideas were evaluated by a specially selected jury, which included representatives from Rīga 1st Hospital, Riga Stradiņš University, the Ministry of Health, Riga City Council and the Latvian Network of Patients' Organisations.
+The ideas were evaluated by professional jury, which included representatives from Rīga 1st Hospital, Riga Stradiņš University, the Ministry of Health, Riga City Council and the Latvian Network of Patients' Organisations.